ianre/financial-adversarial-examples/README.md

 This repo aims to replicate the results in "Investigating machine learning attacks on financial time series models"

 ## Setup
-- In the base directory run `git clone https://github.com/time-series-foundation-models/lag-llama`
+- The 1D-CNN model is already setup
+- The lag-llama model requires some setup
+    - To download the pre-trained example model, run `huggingface-cli download time-series-foundation-models/Lag-Llama lag-llama.ckpt --local-dir src\lag_llama\lag-llama`

 ## Usage
 - Setup python environment using `requirements.txt`